Listen to some of the 1'500 presets that come with OP-X PRO-II. Except for drums in the song examples

 System requirements

-- Recommended: Core2duo or higher
+- CPU: Core2duo or higher